 Dogs are incredibly smart, and they need mental exercise just like they need physical exercise.
 This is particularly true during times of the year when dogs find themselves stuck indoors.
 Boredom in dogs leads to frustration and destructive behavior.
 But giving your dog a cognitive workout burns off excess energy, provides entertainment, and prevents problem behavior.
 There are lots of fun cognitive training games you can play, but toys can challenge your dog’s brain as well.

 There are tons of fun puzzle toys on the market; however, some can be quite expensive and others are simply too small or too large for a given breed.
-Do-it-yourself cognitive dog toys not only save you money but allow you to tailor the toy to your dog’s size and preference.
-Here are some easy DIY toys that will help fire up (and tire up) your dog’s brain on days when you’re stuck inside!
+Do-it-yourself cognitive dog toys not only save you money but allow you to tailor the toy to your dog’s size and preferences.
+Here are some easy DIY toys that will help fire up (and tire out) your dog’s brain on days when you’re stuck inside!

 Toilet Tube Treat Dispensers

 Cardboard containers make great destructible treat dispensers.
 Empty toilet paper tubes or paper towel rolls can be stuffed with soft treats.
 For example, spread peanut butter or cream cheese along the inside of the cardboard tube.
 Your dog will have to lick the treat out while preventing the tube from rolling away or being squished flat.
 To increase the challenge, fold down the ends of the tube so your dog must rip into the cardboard to get at the goodies inside.
 And for a longer-lasting treat, freeze the tube and its contents before giving it to your dog.